Savory Dutch Oven Pork Tenderloin – Recipe for Two

 By submitting this form, you consent to receive emails from Simple and Savory

-Pork tenderloin is the perfect cut of meat to cook in a cast iron dutch oven.
-The even sear that the Dutch oven creates on the pork gives this dish a lot of flavor.
+Pork tenderloin is the perfect cut of meat to cook in a cast iron Dutch oven.
+The sear that the Dutch oven creates on the pork gives this dish a ton of flavor.
 While roasting, the sealed lid keeps all the heat inside, resulting in juicy and succulent meat that’s delicious every time.

-• Dutch oven pork tenderloin is so easy to make in under an hour.
+• Simple – This a simple recipe to make in under an hour.

 Here is what you will need